campbell-docherty/two-mice-no-mouse/README.md

 Close the terminal again, you won't need it for a little bit.

 Go to the `firstEyeWitness.ts` file (for an extra challenge, try to navigate using your file explorer).

+## Additional help

+### VSCode

+This list of default keyboard shortcuts could be really useful. https://code.visualstudio.com/docs/getstarted/tips-and-tricks#_keyboard-reference-sheets

+### Webstorm

+There are some keyboard shortcuts here but also a guide on how to setup a keymap: https://www.jetbrains.com/help/webstorm/mastering-keyboard-shortcuts.html#choose-keymap

+I would strongly recommend setting up a keymap to VSCode keys or this will be difficult:

+- cmd, to open up the settings
+- Search for keymap
+- Click get more keymaps
+- Search for VSCode Keymap and install it
+- Head back to step 2 and you should now be able to select the VSCode keymap